Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-The scenario that concerns us is one where air can be felt blowing out of the air regulator, and this leaking air continues whether the air compressor is running, or has reached cut out pressure and stopped.
-In other words air leaks out of some part of the regulator all the time there is air in the tank.
+The scenario that concerns us is one where air can be felt blowing out of the air regulator, and this leaking air continues whether the air compressor is running, or has reached cut-out pressure and stopped.
+In other words, there is air leaking out of some part of the regulator all the time there is air in the tank.

 Most regulators have a diaphragm inside them.
 It is on this diaphragm that the air pressure, in the line from the tank to the air tool, acts.
-We’ll not discuss this operation of the air regulator further here, as this is covered in the information page on air regulators linked from earlier in this article.
+You can learn more about this in our air compressor regulator guide!

-Whether it be a reaction to the compressor lubricating oils, which are not compatible with many forms of rubber, diaphragms, or just stress from too many cycles of increasing and lowering pressure, sometimes this diaphragm inside the regulator cracks and leaks.
+Whether it be a reaction to the compressor lubricating oils, which are not compatible with many forms of rubber, diaphragms, or just stress from too many cycles of increasing and lowering pressure, sometimes this diaphragm inside the regulator cracks and leads to an air leak.
 One air regulator diaphragm is shown in this next image.

-The compressed air will leak until the pressure in the tank drops to the pressure switch cut in level, the compressor will start, and since the crack in the regulator diaphragm typically isn’t a large one, the tank will fill to cut out and the compressor motor will stop.
-The leak will continue, however and this cycle will repeat.
+The compressed air will leak until the pressure in the tank drops to the air compressor pressure switch cut-in level, the compressor will start, and since the crack in the regulator diaphragm typically isn’t a large one, the tank will fill to cut out and the compressor motor will stop.
+The air compressor leaks will continue, however, and this cycle will repeat.

-If the leak in the air regulator diaphragm is large enough, the compressor will run and run, but the pressure in the tank will never get to the normal cut out pressure as much of the compressed air is leaking out of the regulator.
+If the leak in the air regulator diaphragm is large enough, the compressor will run and run, but the pressure in the tank will never get to the normal cut-out pressure as much of the compressed air is leaking out of the pressure regulator.

-Better replace the regulator I say, than waste the time and energy trying to find parts, and then figuring out how to disassemble and then reassemble a compressed air piece of equipment that you may not be at all familiar with doing.
-That’s my feeling anyway, unless it’s a $100 regulator from an industrial source, that is, but then, those sources will have parts and instructions on how to fix them, too.
+It may be better to replace the regulator than waste the time and energy trying to find parts and then figuring out how to disassemble and then reassemble a compressed air piece of equipment that you may not be at all familiar with doing.
+Unless it’s a $100 regulator from an industrial source, that is, but then, those sources will have parts and instructions on how to fix them, too.